These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Dark academia fans will fall in love with this book.
 Set in a library, it has tons of academic references.
 From lectures to classes and academic theories.

-Looking for books like The Atlas Six, I have a lots of recommendations.
+Looking for books like The Atlas Six, I have lots of recommendations.
 You can check out my article on books like The Atlas Six here.

 24. Babel by R.F.
 Kuang